V. J. Mathai: Personal life and other pursuits

 He took on a number of social justice initiatives.

 Mathai sold 300 acres of land in Neliyampathy and another 50 acres in Arakunnam to help get women from backward castes or otherwise poor backgrounds married.

 He was also a serial entrepreneur, being a founder of the Cochin Commercial Bank, bolstering the fledgling rubber cultivation industry in Kerala by importing seeds and planting 110 acres of the trees on his holdings, and bringing coal trains into Kerala from Kolkata.

-He was the brother-in-law of K.E Mammen, father-in-law of Dr T. Thomas, and son-in-law of K.C Eapen (of Travancore National Bank fame).
+He was the brother-in-law of K. E. Mammen, father-in-law of surgeon Thomas Thomas, and son-in-law of K. C. Eapen (of Travancore National Bank fame).

 Later life and death

 He was given an opportunity to procure cheap land in Dibrugarh district of Assam, where he was ostensibly running a sugarcane plantation.

 He died in Assam on 5 August 1954.

 Legacy

-In 2010, Kerala Legislative Assembly Speaker K. Radhakrishnan unveiled his portrait at the Council Hall of the Ernakulam Law College.
+In 2010, his portrait was unveiled at the Council Hall of the Ernakulam Law College.

 In 2010, the Kerala Postal Circle ran a special cover to commemorate him.

 In 2015, a road in Cochin was named after him.